EngCpp/dependency-track-node-module/README.md

 Depency Track Node.js Module
 =========

-Dependency Track module for Node.js upload a valid Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies.
-Dependency Track Node Module is easy integration with OWASP Dependency Track enabling your automation to be 100% written in javascript.
+**Dependency Track Node.js Module** makes integration with **OWASP Dependency Track** easier by enabling your pipeline automation to be 100% written in javascript.

 Requirements
 -------------------